Can you use social media to sell a $140,000 product?

 Now, I know my video interview below with Kolowich is 10 minutes long, but you should have seen the earlier 18-minute version.
 A lot of great anecdotes and interesting sidebars were left on the cutting-room floor.
 So despite my normal advice about keeping YouTube videos under five minutes long, I've broken my own guidelines and squeezed in as much detail as I could.

-Let us know what you think of Piper Aircraft's social media case study in the comments' area below.
+Let us know what you think of Piper Aircraft's social media case study in the comments below.